If you want to better visualize your goals, then you should try vision mapping.

 For example, you could visualize your journey as a serpentine path leading up a mountain.

-Or it could be a journey you take by boat, heading for a series of islands before you arrive at your final destination.
+Or it could be a journey you take by boat, heading for a series of islands, before you arrive at your final destination.

-Using analogies is a good way to make your vision more tangible.
-However, it is less ideal if you are more concerned with chronology and mapping out all the steps.
-For that, more compact formats like diagrams and timelines are better suited.
+However, it is less ideal if you are more concerned with fleshing out details.
+For that, more compact formats like a timeline are better.

 Vision Maps vs. Vision Boards